 Male artist smiling wearing a blue shirt against a neutral background.

-When I was very young our family lived for a year in a three room house under construction, without its second floor and with a flat tar paper roof.
-When it rained or snowed pots and pails caught the dripping water leaking from above onto the concrete below.
+When I was very young our family lived for a year in the three room basement of a house under construction, without its upper story and with a flat tar paper roof.
+When it rained or snowed pots and pails caught dripping water leaking from above.
 Walking was precarious - there were no straight paths.
-The fireplace provided heat.
-The dine-in kitchen was windowless.
+A ladder extended to the would be second floor.
+The bathroom and makeshift dine-in kitchen were windowless.
+Heat came from a corner fireplace.
 The childish charm of those early years never left me.
-It never seemed hard.
-It seemed exciting.
+It never felt hardscrabble.
+It seemed like an adventure.

 In my school age years, I had evident difficulty with hand writing the alphabet, reading, even more so with written numbers and an unfathomable confusion with musical nomenclature.
-I got all the negative labeling conceivable.
-My attention span drifted into daydreams.
-I found myself rereading/rewriting words, sentences and paragraphs numerous times.
+I got all the negative labeling and bullying conceivable.
+I found myself rereading/rewriting words, sentences and paragraphs numerous times. i became defensive and reclusive.
+My attention span drifted into elaborate daydreams.
 My grades were deplorable.
 I was branded lazy about everything.
-I struggled so hard to please but the anxiety caused by failures made the conditions worse.
+I struggled so hard to please but the anxiety caused by perceived inadequacy made the conditions worse.

 I had a good memory for spoken concepts (not for names), and excelled in q&a class participation.
 I loved to draw.
 I drew very accurate maps.
-I liked drawing people in action, but drawing from intuition was dissuaded at home as a useless endeavor.
-I was urged to copy mechanical/structural engineering perspective drawings without the drafting tools needed.
+Drawing, particularly from intuition, was dissuaded at home as a useless endeavor.
+I was urged to copy mechanical and structural engineering perspectives without the knowledge or drafting tools needed.
 I didn’t have the patience or presence of mind for that.
-If I was told not to do something a certain way I'd become so anxious about avoiding it that invariably I would end up doing it the wrong way anyhow.
+If I was told not to do anything a certain way I'd become so anxious about avoiding it that invariably I would end up doing it the wrong way anyhow.

-After failing my first attempt at college, I discovered ART.
+My first attempt at college ended miserably, however I discovered ART.
 A friend mentored me in raku ceramics.
-I discovered I could learn easily through observing and copying a set of actions.
+I found I could learn easily through observing and repeating his actions.
 My friend told me he went to school to learn art.
-A light went on and shone on a whole new world of skills.
-In my next attempt at college, I enrolled in a class on various methodologies for study based on different learning styles.
-I was told, though not diagnosed, that I probably had a different learning ability called dyslexia along with attention deficit.
-It never was properly diagnosed.
-In retrospect it all the trials of my youth make some sense.
+A light went on, which shone on a whole new world of skills.
+In my next attempt at college, I enrolled in a class using various methodologies for study based on different learning styles.
+I was told by a professor, though not diagnosed, that I had learning disabilities.
+I never was properly diagnosed.
+In retrospect, all the trials of my youth made some sense.

 Education